 The global smart packaging market size is growing at a CAGR of 8.91% from 2016 to 2024 according to this report by Grand View Research.
-Most Fortune 500 companies in 2020 have already adapted to putting QR codes on their packaging to increase transparency, share tracking information, get feedback, engage in communication with consumers, and increase followers to their social media accounts.
-Now with contactless marketing trends, this is only expected to increase.
+Most Fortune 500 companies in 2020 had already adapted to putting QR codes on their packaging to increase transparency, share tracking information, get feedback, engage in communication with consumers, and increase followers to their social media accounts.
+In 2022, this is only expected to increase.

 Food packages with QR codes allow for less printed materials and packaging so that the most information can be given with the least amount of paper, extra plastic, and ink.

 Having a QR code that shows origins, tracking, and ingredient information gives more comfort to consumers that care about food quality, health, and logistical information.

 Creating customizable QR codes makes your brand stand out to your consumer immediately.
 It takes little time to design a beautiful QR code with your brand colors and logo.
 Placing a clear discount or social media source will let your customers know what to expect when scanning the QR code.

 Customers enjoy receiving relevant information and special offers by scanning a QR code.
 Using incentives like discounts if they scan a QR code for downloading an app or following social media accounts creates an exclusive offer they can't refuse.